A Travel Money Guide to Estonia

+Some of the best travel money cards include debit, credit and prepaid cards.
 All the major providers, including Visa, Mastercard, Maestro, Cirrus, and (to a lesser extent) American Express are widely accepted in tourist areas.
 It’s still a good idea to carry cash if you’re heading out of town.

 Visa and Mastercard – and sometimes American Express – are widely accepted in Estonia, especially in hotels, restaurants, and shops.